Find Your Perfect School

 In addition, you may be required to have a commercial driver’s license.

-For career promotions, becoming a licensed electrician may be your next stop to consider to obtain a project manager’s job.
+For career promotions, becoming a licensed electrician may be your next step to consider to obtain a project manager’s job.
 See your state’s requirements for information.
 Also, see the National Electrical Contractors Association for more information.